Below is a fact sheet provided by FDA.

-Diagram 1: Would the proposed rule to protect against intentional adulteration apply to me?
+Diagram 1: Does the rule to protect against intentional adulteration apply to me?

-Diagram 2: Requirements for proposed rule to protect against intentional adulteration
+Diagram 2: Requirements for the rule to protect against intentional adulteration

-Appendix 4 to Draft Qualitative Risk Assessment: Risk of Activity/Food Combinations for Activities (Outside the Farm Definition) Conducted in a Facility Co-Located on a Farm (PDF: 48.6KB)
+- Appendix 3 to Qualitative Risk Assessment: Risk of Activity/Food Combinations for Activities (Outside the Farm Definition) Conducted in a Facility Co-Located on a Farm (PDF: 50KB) May 2016

 - More on Food Defense Tools & Educational Materials